Krka vs Plitvice: Which One Should You Visit?Croatia

 … You want to swim.

-… You’re looking for something beyond natural sites.
+… You’re looking for something beyond natural sights.

 Krka is home to the world’s second oldest hydro-electric powerplant (second to Niagara Falls), which you can learn about while there.
 Krka also has a small “village”, complete with a working blacksmith and loom, demonstrating how the communities that were settled on the river lived before the Industrial Revolution.